Act for the Development of Tourism

 Article 43

-For the protection of consumer rights for the tourists, the central administrative authority may make public announcement about the travel agency meeting any of the following conditions:
+For the protection of tourists' consumer rights, the central administrative authority may make public announcement about the travel agency meeting any of the following conditions:

-1. The guaranty money being attached or executed by a court.
+1. Those whose guarantee money has been attached or executed by a court.

-2. The operation being ordered to be suspended or the travel agency operation license being revoked.
+2. Those whose operation has been suspended or whose travel agency operation license have been revoked.

-5. Having been announced as rejected accounts by the clearinghouse.
+5. Those who have been announced as rejected accounts by the clearinghouse.

-6. Having failed to purchase contract performance insurance and liability insurance in accordance with article 31.
+6. Those who have failed to purchase contract performance insurance and liability insurance in accordance with article 31.

 Chapter IV.
 Awards and Penalty